-The data considers sickness absence rates and total days lost supplied by staff groups, Health Education England (HEE), regions and organisations.
-The data tells us that:
+The data considers sickness absence rates and total days lost supplied by staff groups, Health Education England (HEE) regions and organisations

-- North Central and East London HEE region had the lowest regional sickness absence at 3.61 per cent for January to March 2015 and the North East HEE region had he highest at 5.15 per cent.
+- The North Central East London HEE region had the lowest regional sickness absence at 2.98 per cent for May 2016

 Resources to help you manage sickness absence

 See our dedicated web section action on absence for more information and guidance, including our sickness absence calculator and our trust support project report.

-For more information on the sickness absence data, please see the HSCIC website.
+For more information on the sickness absence data, please see the NHS Digitalwebsite.